yodahuang/notes-v2/content/ML/papers/Barlow Twins.md

 $$
 The first part is invariance term, and the second part is the redundancy reduction term. $C$ is the cross-correlation matrix computed between the outputs of the two identical networks along the batch dimension.

 So intuitively we want embedding from the same pair has a high correlation, and the ones from different pair does not have much correlation.
 Note that's not the same as the [[INFONCE loss|INFONCE loss]] commonly used in contrastive learning method.
 That one focus on the pair wise distance, or, cosine similarity between the embeddings, but not the overall correlation.
-In that sense, Barlow twins is more flexible since the distance can be large, as long as the produced embedidings are highly corrlelated.
+In that sense, Barlow twins is more flexible since the distance can be large, as long as the produced embedding are highly correlated.
 For a more detailed explanation, see [[pdf/barlow_twins.pdf#page=7|The discussion in the paper]].

 Now let's come back and write out what's in $C$.
 $$